heikkito/public/README.md

 **CONTENTS**

 **Azure Netshare Connect Persistently**: Connect to a Azure netshare persistently and use it like a local fileserver share.
-Basically a script + scheduled task XML that can be imported to a workstation
+Basically a script + scheduled task XML that can be imported to a workstation that triggers 'on logon' once.

 **Ping search for software and delete it**: Pings for machines that are online, searches them for software and deletes the software on machines that are online+have the software package.
 Menu Driven UI.